tauhid-ahmed/smt-cian-intl/README.md

 **For production deployment:**
 1. Set the `NEXT_PUBLIC_API_BASE_URL` environment variable in your Vercel project settings
+2. Set the `NEXT_PUBLIC_GOOGLE_CLIENT_ID` environment variable in your Vercel project settings
-2. Ensure CORS is properly configured on your backend server
+3. Ensure CORS is properly configured on your backend server
-3. Deploy using Vercel CLI or connect your GitHub repository
+4. Deploy using Vercel CLI or connect your GitHub repository

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.